qlcchain/qlcchain.github.io/docs/api/rpc/kyc.md

-## Scenario
+## Introduction

-All these interfaces are used to update user's KYC status to chain.
+The KYC smart contract is used to update user's KYC status to chain.

-The genesis account is the initial admin user, it can handover the right to another account by calling **KYC_getAdminHandoverBlock** , the admin can add/remove operator by calling **KYC_getUpdateOperatorBlock**, the admin can add/remove user's stable coin address by calling **KYC_getUpdateTradeAddressBlock**.
-A user means a qlc address, it can have more than one stable coin address.
-The operator and admin can update user's KYC status by calling **KYC_getUpdateStatusBlock**.
+For this smart contract, we have three kind of roles:

+1. **Administrator**

+   there is only one admin in the chain, the initial administrator is the genesis account of the qlc chian, the admin can be handovered to another account by invoking **KYC_getAdminHandoverBlock** to get a block and send it to the chain, and the admin can also add/remove operators by invoking **KYC_getUpdateOperatorBlock** to get a block and send it to the chain.

+2. **Operator**

+   there can be multiple operators, operators can update KYC status of the customer to the chain by invoking **KYC_getUpdateStatusBlock** to get a block and send it to the chain, and they can alse add/remove trade address of the customer by invoking **KYC_getUpdateTradeAddressBlock** to get a block and send it to the chain.
+Each costomer can have multiple trade addresses.

+3. **Customer**

 ## KYC_getAdminHandoverBlock